seandstewart/bardly/pending/romances/cymbeline/uncut.md

 were one.
 I would we were all of one mind, and one
 mind good; O, there were desolation of gaolers and
 gallowses!
 I speak against my present profit, but
-my wish hath a preferment in ’t.
+my wish hath a preferment in 't.

 *Exeunt*

-### SCENE V. Cymbeline’s tent.
+### SCENE V. Cymbeline's tent.

 *Enter CYMBELINE, BELARIUS, GUIDERIUS, ARVIRAGUS, PISANIO, Lords, Officers, and Attendants*